-After MANY trips to Disney World over the years, I think I’ve finally mastered the art of getting the room that I want located where I want it!
-Disney World resort hotels are huge and spread out, so where your room is located can definitely impact the quality of your vacation experience.
+After MANY trips to Disney World over the years, I think I’ve finally mastered the art of getting the best rooms at Disney resort hotels!
+Resorts at Disney are huge and spread out, so where your room is located can definitely impact the quality of your vacation experience.

 I’ll make clear the distinction between room categories and requests, show you how to prioritize your requests, and how to make the most effective room requests.
 If you just want to learn about making room requests, you can skip to that info by clicking here.